saezlab/PHONEMeS-ILP/README.md

 ### Installation

-Before using the method, please install the current R package for PHONEMeS.
+Before using the method, please install the current R package for [PHONEMeS](https://github.com/saezlab/PHONEMeS).
 For installation, download the tar file of the package and type in R:

 ```R
 install.packages("PHONEMeS_0.2.7.tar.gz", repos=NULL)
 ```

+The ILP formulation contained in this repository does not need installation, just download and run the desired scripts (see [Documentation](https://github.com/saezlab/PHONEMeS-ILP/tree/master/Examples) for more information).

 Other supportive R packages needed are:

 *igraph* which you can easily install by typing in R the below line:

 ```R
 install.packages("igraph")
 ```